BadMagic100/CanIUpgradeBeatSaber/README.md

 (the place where `upgrade_check.py` is).
 If you click the whitespace in the file path you can copy and paste it in the command line, like this:
 `> cd "C:\Users\YourUsername\Documents\CanIUpgradeBeatSaber"`
-Some versions of Windows also have an "Open Command Window Here" if you right click in file explorer.
+Some versions of Windows also have an "Open Command Window Here" or "Open in Windows Terminal" if you right click in file explorer.

 Run the following commands to create your virtual environment.
 It will create a folder called venv that contains your virtual environment.